Stone-Monkey1/sokal-qa-application/README.md

 8. Run "git push origin main"
 9. Hopefully it's that smooth

+Adding words to aspell
+1. nano ~/.aspell.en.pws
+2. ensure that the number: "personal_ws-1.1 en 8" the "8" in this case, is updated as you add words
+3. Once you're done: ctrl + x, y, ENTER

 IGNORE ALL FILES NOT REFERENCED IN THIS README UNLESS YOU TALK TO ALEC FIRST